moaiddip/Communication-Library/README.md

 Version Revisions:
 -------------------
+Version 1.2e: Reduced the Server sockets to a single server socket that accepts both TLS and plain sockets.

 Version 1.2d: Implemented an Executor Service and fixed some bugs.

 Version 1.2: Added JSON support.
 Changed the way replies are processed between the server and the client.
 The server can accept normal sockets and the client can create a normal socket.
 Removed some softcoded commands that contributed negatively to the complexity of the implementation.
 Added a timeout feature to the client class.